pangyuteng/totalsegmentator-and-friends/assess/ped-ct-seg/README.md

 + That said, a decent amount of organs (say bone, heart, spleen) that I think should have a dice > 0.6 have dice < 0.5!
 If model got the liver location "right" (>0.5), why is the spleen dice so low (<.2)?
 Could it be due to [contrast phases](https://en.wikipedia.org/wiki/Contrast_CT).
 Or is it just that organ size varies too much due to age, thus  model is unable to "generalize" - sets of adults organs is "vastly" different from younger organs...

     + lo and behold, below shows the age vs dice plot (liver and also all organs), dice does indeed drop as age decreases.

+    + Interestingly the drop varies among organ.
+For kidney and lung, dice plumets at age < ~4, whyile you have a more gradual drop for intestine, esophgus, liver, and surprisingly bone (?).

-Interestingly the drop varies among organ.
-Thus, likely there is still bug/factors that contribute to the relatively lower dice in some organs.
-If we ignore adrenal and other small organs, how come we don't see the dice/age trend in heart, bladder?
+    + If we ignore adrenal and other small organs, how come we don't see the dice/age trend in heart, bladder?
 Further, why is deviation of dice relatively large?  (** AGAIN, still not ruling out potential bugs on my end **, and manual countour quality - ) What's up with stomach? how is bladder dice worse/comparable to adrenal?
+Likely, there is still bug/factors that contribute to the relatively lower dice in some organs.

-    + why would dice in Bone drop with age?
+    + why would dice in bone drop with age?
 Maybe there is difference in contour SOP / how i'm aggregating the bone segment outputs from totalsegmentator.

 ![png](results/age-vs-dice-Liver.png "png")
 ![png](results/age-vs-dice-all.png "png")